-Unfortunately, this is happening all around that world – in particular in Africa, Latin America, Asia, Oceania and Eastern Europe - and most of the time it is legal.
+Unfortunately, this is happening all around the world – in particular in Africa, Latin America, Asia, Oceania and Eastern Europe - and most of the time it is legal.

 The term ‘land grabbing’ is used to describe the purchase or lease of large tracts of fertile land by public or private entities, a phenomenon that rose significantly following the 2007-2008 world food economic crisis.
 Today land grabbing involves millions of hectares, equivalent to an area as big as Spain, and it continues to spread relentlessly.